 No-Bake Chocolate Bourbon Balls – these are a festive holiday treat that you won’t have to turn the oven on to make.
-Cocoa powder and bourbon are a great combination that all the adults can enjoy.
+Cocoa powder and bourbon are a great combination that all adults can enjoy any time of year!

 SAVE THIS NO-BAKE BOURBON BALL RECIPE TO YOUR FAVORITE PINTEREST BOARD!